At the World’s Edge London

 St. Pancras Chambers, Euston Rd, London NW1 2AR

-Perched above central London, this programme explores the Anzac values of service, remembrance and endurance.
+Perched above central London, this programme explored the Anzac values of service, remembrance and endurance.
 Vaughan Williams, passionate about preserving folk melodies, treats them here with love, an act of cultural service that preserves these tunes and the communities that carried them.

-Salina Fisher’s Kintsugi reflects on the Japanese art of repairing broken pottery with gold, celebrating fractures for the unique history they represent.
+SalinaFisher’s Kintsugi reflects on the Japanese art of repairing broken pottery with gold, celebrating fractures for the unique history they represent.

-Sebastian Black’s new work for solo violin then tells the story of Alexander Aitken’s violin, gifted to him on his voyage to fight in the First World War, played for his comrades at Gallipoli and on the Western Front, then lost at the Somme, but not forever.
+SebastianBlack’s new work for solo violin then told the story of Alexander Aitken’s violin, gifted to him on his voyage to fight in the First World War, played for his comrades at Gallipoli and on the Western Front, then lost at the Somme, but not forever.
 Read more about this commission and Alexander Aitken here.